Table

 • When you need to change content on a page, based on selection in a tree view.

-Showing more information in a table cell
+Overflow information in table cells

 Variations

-PatternFly supports 2 main types of tables:
+There are 2 main types of tables:

 Table capabilities